 Conclusion

 You can absolutely eat meatless at Whataburger, but go in with a plan.
-Build your own classic bun, customize a salad, lean on the fried sides if cross-contact isn’t a dealbreaker, and skip the creamy sauces and brioche.
-Vegans have a shorter list and one real catch, the shared fryer, so the cleanest vegan order is a no-cheese Garden Salad with balsamic plus apple slices.
+Build your own classic bun, customize a salad, and lean on the fried sides if cross-contact isn’t a dealbreaker.
+Skip the creamy sauces and the brioche bun.
+Vegans have a shorter list and one real catch, the shared fryer, so the best possible vegan order is a no-cheese Garden Salad with balsamic plus apple slices.
 For more on ordering meatless when you’re out, see our guide to eating vegetarian and vegan at restaurants and browse the full restaurant guides.

 Headed somewhere else in Texas or across the South?
 Take a look at what’s meatless at Texas Roadhouse and Cracker Barrel before your next road trip.